Conifold transitions via affine geometry and mirror symmetry: A review of conifold transitions

 \subsection{Symplectic resolutions.}

 In general, even if $\bar X$ is projective, the resolution $X$ does not have a natural K\"ahler form.
 This suggests that symplectic resolutions are obstructed.
 The problem was studied by Smith-Thomas-Yau in \cite{STY}.
-First they show that a symplectic conifold can always be symplectically smoothed (op. cit.
+First they show that a symplectic conifold (op. cit.
+Definitions 2.3 and 2.4) can always be symplectically smoothed (op. cit.
 Theorem 2.7).
-More precisely, they define a symplectic conifold $\bar X$ roughly, to be a singular topological manifold with a finite set of singular nodal points $p_1, \ldots, p_k$, with a symplectic structure $\bar \omega$ on $\bar X - \{p_1, \ldots, p_k\}$ which is sufficiently close to the symplectic structure on $X_0- \{0 \}$ near the singularities.
-Then they show that the smoothing $\tilde X$ has a natural symplectic form by replacing the singular points with Lagrangian $3$-spheres $L_1, \ldots, L_k$ (called the {\it vanishing cycles}) using the symplectomorphism (\ref{simplecto}).
-On the other hand, on the resolution $X$ we can pull back the symplectic form on $\bar X$, but this is obviously degenerate along exceptional $\PP^1$'s.
-One can attempt to add to $\pi^* \bar \omega$ a small closed two form $\eta$ such that $\pi^*\bar \omega + \eta$ is modeled on (\ref{eq:sym_str}) near the exceptional $\PP^1$'s, thus turning them into symplectic submanifolds, but this has global obstructions.
-Smith-Thomas-Yau prove the following ``mirror" of the Friedman-Tian result.
-In a smoothing $\tilde X$ of $\bar X$, the classes $[L_j] \in H_3(\tilde X, \Z)$ satisfy a good relation:

-if and only if there is a symplectic structure on one of the $2^k$ choices of resolutions $X$ such that the resulting exceptional $\PP^1$'s are symplectic.
+Essentially this consists of replacing the nodes $p_1, \ldots, p_k$ with Lagrangian spheres $L_1, \ldots, L_k$ using the symplectomorphism (\ref{simplecto}).
+Then they prove the following ``mirror" of the Friedman-Tian result.
+In a smoothing $\tilde X$ of $\bar X$, the classes $[L_j] \in H_3(\tilde X, \Z)$ satisfy a good relation if and only if there is a symplectic structure on one of the $2^k$ choices of resolutions $X$ such that the resulting exceptional $\PP^1$'s are symplectic (see op. cit.
+Theorem 2.9).